The Best VPNs You’ve Never Heard Of

 Free: No, but there’s a 7-day trial offer

 Lantern is a free service with limited speed.
 Its aim is to allow you to access blocked content.
 Lantern becomes active only when it sees a blocked website.
 It does not hide your IP for regular websites.
-If your IP has blocked certain websites, Lantern will let you visit them without any censorship.
+If your ISP has blocked certain websites, Lantern will let you visit them without any censorship.
 It acts as a proxy server and routes your connection through a different server.
 Proxy connections are secured with HTTPS (TLS).
 If you want to be anonymous while browsing the internet, you should consider using Tor.

 The Lantern tool is extremely lightweight and can be downloaded quickly even on slow connections.
 With a free account, you get 500MB of free monthly data usage.
 You need to get a Pro account to get fast speed and unlimited data.